 Dear Community Leaders, We hope and call for great things in 2018 and beyond.
 Let us move forward together.
 Engagement We hope and call for people to connect with one another, to listen and speak, to seek to understand each other’s perspectives, to find common ground and solutions that work better for everyone.
 Leadership We hope and call for leaders at every level to rise up, take responsibility for themselves […]

-By Paul Horton, Partner, The Athena Group An earlier entry on this topic made a case for intentional measurement and management of social capital within both organizations and multi-stakeholder or cross-sector collaborations.
+By Paul Horton, Principal, The Athena Group An earlier entry on this topic made a case for intentional measurement and management of social capital within both organizations and multi-stakeholder or cross-sector collaborations.
 I also introduced a new Social Capital Assessment tool designed to enable an organization to survey and assess its baseline and ongoing levels of social capital.
 This post briefly describes a recent experience with a client to assess […]

 By Paul Horton, Partner, The Athena Group This blog makes the case for intentional measurement and management of social capital within both organizations and multi-stakeholder or cross-sector collaborations and introduces a new Social Capital Assessment tool.
 The next post in this series will discuss ways to evaluate the results of the assessment as well as ways to focus precious resources to build greater social capital.
 The Importance of Social […]